williambertrand/twitch-chat-collector/README.md

 Run `npm install` and `npm start` to start the express server

+### Info
+Pretty much everything interesting is handled in the `chatAPI` file.
+In it, the service connects to all `channels` and any time a `chat` event occurs, it creates an interaction.

 ### Controllers
 - **Chanel Controller**: Hanldes creation of `channels`.
 Once saved to the DB, a channel will be connected to daily to collect all the chat interactions and stats.
 - **Interaction controller**: An interaction is basically a message in the Twitch Chat